okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 Note that if you added a second, separate web controller, all of its methods would still by-default be open and not require authentication.

 A third option (my favorite on most small to medium-sized apps) is to use `HttpBuilder` to require authentication for all requests by default and to explicitly allow any public endpoints.
-This allows me to use `@PreAuthorize` to refine access control for specific methods based on users or roles or groups but makes it clear that all paths **unless explicitly allowed** will have some basic security applied.
+This allows you to use `@PreAuthorize` to refine access control for specific methods based on users or roles or groups but makes it clear that all paths **unless explicitly allowed** will have some basic security applied.
 It also means that public paths are defined in a central place.
 Again this works for a certain type of project, but may not be the best structure for all projects.

 To implement this, change the `WebController` class to this (removing all the `@PreAuthorize` annotations):